-The following brief summary of the measure evaluation highlights the major issues that the Committee considered.
+The following brief summary of the measure evaluation highlights the major issues that the Committee considered during the meeting held on February 7, 2020.
 Details of the Committee's discussion and ratings of the criteria for each measure are included in Appendix A. The Committee lost quorum shortly prior to the vote for performance gap.
-After this point, the Committee continued to discuss the measure, and Committee members attending the call were asked to vote via SurveyMonkey, for which a link was sent; no results were announced.
+After this point, the Committee continued to discuss the measure, and Committee members attending the call were asked to vote via SurveyMonkey, for which a link was sent.
+As quorum was not reached, no results were announced during the call.
 Committee members on the call were informed that those who left early or did not attend would be sent the meeting recording and transcript and be asked to review these prior to their voting via survey.
-The voting was closed on Tuesday, February 11, 2020.
+The voting survey was closed for all Committee members on Tuesday, February 11, 2020.
+Voting results are reported in Appendix A.

-3543 Patient-Centered Contraceptive Counseling (PCCC) measure (UCSF): Recommended
+#3543 Patient-Centered Contraceptive Counseling (PCCC) (University of California San Francisco): Endorsed